dnsue01/portfolio/README.md

 # 🙌Welcome to my portfolio!

-# 🐱‍🏍Full Stack Developer with a focus on
+# 🐱‍🏍Full Stack Developer
-# 👾frontend development using
+# 👾frontend development
-## Angular and React, as well as
+## Angular and React
 # 🤑Backend technologies like
 ## PHP, SQL, and Java.